-DURING THE 100 YEARS following Robert Clive's victory at Plassey (see p.
-22), the every front: economic, political, military, and social.
+During the 100 years following Robert Clive's victory at Plassey (see p.
+22), the British extended their control over India on every front: economic, political, military, and social.
 They quelled local uprisings, the most important being the "mutiny" of 1857 when Indian troops took up arms against their